WASdev/ci.docker/README.md

           - Description: When set to "true", `INFINISPAN_CLIENT_VERSION` will resolve to the latest patch update within its specified major-minor.
           - Default: `"false"`
           - Note: This will resolve the highest version string found in [Maven Central](https://mvnrepository.com/artifact/org.infinispan/infinispan-jcache), which may include non-final releases (e.g., .Dev01, .Beta, or .RC versions) if they are newer than the current .Final release.
-        * `INFINISPAN_ENABLE_REACTIVE_STREAMS`
-          - Description: Enables the inclusion of Reactive Streams and RxJava transitive dependencies.
-          - Default: `"true"`
-          - Note: This is required for Infinispan 12+ to prevent runtime errors during Liberty session cache initialization but can be disabled for EOL (<12.0) client versions.
         * **TIP** - Liberty enforces specific API namespaces based on the Java EE / Jakarta EE specification level of your enabled features.
 When using Jakarta EE 10 features, the runtime environment is strictly `jakarta.*`, necessitating an Infinispan client that aligns with that specification.
 For further details on lifecycle and Java baseline requirements, refer to the [Infinispan Release Posts](https://infinispan.org/blog/tag/release/) and official [Download pages](https://infinispan.org/download/).

         <details>